• Skip to primary navigation

 Flame Kissed Tomato Pesto Tapas

-Chargrilled Halloumi Prosciutto Wrapped Nectarines and Balsamic Glaze
+Chargrilled Halloumi and Prosciutto Nectarines with Balsamic Glaze

-Chargrilled halloumi cheese appetizers topped with a delicately sweet and savory grilled proscuitto nectarines and drizzled with a balsamic reduction glaze.
+Chargrilled halloumi cheese appetizers topped with a delicately sweet and savory grilled prosciutto nectarines and drizzled with a balsamic reduction glaze.

 5 from 1 vote